What Is Integrated Pest Management And How Does It Work

 There are several steps to any IPM strategy.
 Each of these steps is vital to the overall process; businesses can’t afford to skip a single one.

-- Monitoring: Once pests have been identified and a treatment plan implemented, the next stage is to monitor the situation.
+- Monitoring: Once pest is identified and a treatment plan implemented, the next stage is to monitor the situation.
 IPM is an ongoing process, making observation a key component of any strategy.
 Pest control technicians should track changes in pest populations and activity.
 There are specialist diagnostic systems available that largely automate this process, as well as forecasting programs that can raise the alarm if things aren’t moving in the right direction.
 It is vital that any non-pest control employees understand those systems and how they can work in synergy with them.
 They should also be on the lookout for any new pests or changes in the behaviour of existing pests.

 - Evaluate the effectiveness of treatment: After sufficient monitoring and a reduction in the pest population, you will have the information you need to make decisions about the future.
 This is where businesses set a threshold for acceptable population levels.
 If the pest population exceeds this threshold, your treatment plan should kick in again automatically.
 Setting a threshold can be difficult and requires more than simple observations.
 In selecting a threshold, you should consider the specific crops and pests present, and their expected lifespans and lifecycles.
-If more robust treatments are required, you can implement them here.

 - Inspections: A robust IPM strategy should include weekly inspections.
 Once treatment has started, workers must monitor key areas to ensure they are pest-free.
 These key areas include indoor areas and spaces located far from the crops where pests might seek food and shelter.
-In most cases, a single treatment cycle won’t be enough to remove pests reliably; pests often return until multiple treatment cycles have been applied.
+In most cases, a single treatment cycle won’t be enough to remove pests reliably;

 What Methods do Pest Controllers Use in Integrated Pest Management?